 These wheels are great for cruising but are a bit harder.
 You don’t have to worry about cracks and rocks as they don’t block your wheels.
 You’ll even be able to do a couple of tricks on the street.
 These wheels offer a bit less grip than the ones above.

-Hardest on the A scale.
-It actually doesn’t even exist on the scale but you know, marketing.
 They are terrible on rough surfaces and but super fast on slick surfaces like concrete skate parks.
-Great for experienced skateboarders.

 Contact Patch